box/developer.box.com/content/guides/applications/web-app-integrations/index.md

 Using a Web App Integration, a user can modify, share, or edit content stored in Box using a third-party application.
-It can also offer new features to Box users through [Recommended Apps][recommended-apps], which show up in Box Preview.
+It can also offer new features to Box users through [Recommended Web Integrations][recommended-web-integrations], which show up in Box Preview.

 <ImageFrame border shadow width='600' center>
   ![Integration example](./images/recommended-apps-preview.png)